electrode-io/electrode-native/docs/cli/create-container.md

 `--outDir/--out <directory>`

-* Specify the output directory where the container generated project should be stored upon creation
+* Specify the directory to output the generated container to
+* The output directory should either not exist (it will be created) or be empty
 * **Default**  If this option is not provided, the container is generated in the default platform directory `~/.ern/containergen/out`.

 `--ignoreRnpmAssets`